-If you are planning on taking your girlfriend or boyfriend camping, here are a few ideas that will make it fun.
+If you are planning on taking your girlfriend or boyfriend camping, here are a few ideas for things to do that will make it fun.

 Take the right things